 While there is no cure for osteoarthritis or rheumatoid arthritis, there are several treatment options to be considered.
 Generally, a doctor will prescribe anti-inflammatory medication to help reduce inflammation and relieve pain.
 Therapy is often prescribed to keep the joints as flexible as possible.
 You might also learn ways to take stress off the affected joints and use joint protection methods to lessen strain.

-If medication and therapy isn’t enough, surgery is the next viable option.
+If medication and physical therapy aren’t enough, surgery is the next viable option.
 Depending on the joint and the level of damage to it, your doctor may recommend a total joint replacement, joint resurfacing, tendon repair, or joint fusion.

 It’s important to speak with your doctor in detail about every available option so you understand what the best choice for you is.
 At the Orthopaedic Associates of St. Augustine, we take the time to sit down with you and explain every aspect of your specific situation and the best treatment options to ensure that you can make well-informed decisions about your health.